-Susan Sommer is Director of Constitutional Litigation for Lambda Legal, the oldest and largest national legal organization committed to achieving full recognition of the civil rights of lesbians, gay men, bisexuals, transgender people and people with HIV.
+Susan Sommer is Associate Legal Director and Director of Constitutional Litigation for Lambda Legal, the oldest and largest national legal organization committed to achieving full recognition of the civil rights of lesbians, gay men, bisexuals, transgender people and people with HIV.

 Sommer handles groundbreaking litigation and supervises attorneys in all areas of Lambda Legal’s work, including fighting for recognition of same-sex relationships; securing the rights of LGBT parents; battling anti-LGBT discrimination in employment, housing, public accommodations and law enforcement; protecting LGBT youth in out-of-home care; and enforcing rights for people living with HIV.
 Sommer has overseen the work of the Youth in Out-of-Home Care Project and the Seniors priority area since the inception of each.